-The iOS 12.0.1 update is a small bug fix update for the iPhone 7 and iPhone 7 Plus, but it could have a noticeable impact on your day-to-day use.
+The iOS 12.1.2 update is a point release for the iPhone 7 and iPhone 7 Plus and it could have a noticeable impact on your device’s performance.

-Apple’s new version of iOS 12 doesn’t come with a long list of features, but it does have some important bug fixes and security patches on board.
-The update is performing well on our iPhone 7 models in the early going, but it’s far from perfect.
+Apple’s new version of iOS 12 doesn’t come with new features.
+Instead, it delivers a short list of bug fixes.
+The update is performing well on our iPhone 7 models right now, but it’s not perfect.

-If you install iOS 12.0.1 on your iPhone 7 or iPhone 7 Plus and can’t stand it, you can try downgrading to iOS 12.1.1 or iOS 12.1.
+If you install iOS 12.1.2 on your iPhone 7 or iPhone 7 Plus and can’t stand it, you can try downgrading to iOS 12.1.1 or iOS 12.1.
 However you can’t downgrade your device to iOS 12.0.1, iOS 12.0, or iOS 11 because the company’s stopped signing on those updates.

-Let’s start with our initial impressions of the iPhone 7’s iOS 12.0.1 update and then take you through the other important things to know, right now, about the device’s version of iOS 12.
+Let’s start with our impressions of the iPhone 7 iOS 12.1.2 update and then take you through the other important things to know, right now, about the newest version of iOS 12.

-The good news is that iOS 12.0.1 still feels a lot faster than iOS 11 did on the iPhone 7.
-Animations and transitions are still crisp and opening apps doesn't feel as sluggish as it did on iOS 11.
+iOS 12.1.2 still feels a lot faster than iOS 11 did on the iPhone 7.
+Animations and transitions are crisp and apps still open a whole lot quicker than they did on the previous operating system.

 We haven't noticed any significant slowdown when using the keyboard or when pulling up our Notifications or Control Center.

-Battery life has been extremely stable and we haven't noticed any drops (or gains) during our short time with the software.
-Everything appears to be normal.
+Battery life is stable and we haven't noticed any weird drain during our time with the software.
+Battery life appears to be normal.

 We've been able to connect to several different routers (including eero) and we've successfully paired the devices with various Bluetooth devices (headsets, speakers).